 Designing for Patient Safety Patient safety in healthcare can be enhanced through human factors principles, considering users' needs and capabilities in system design.
 Design flaws can lead to safety incidents and workforce dissatisfaction.
 Embracing human-centered design, systems thinking, and safety culture is essential for optimal healthcare outcomes.

-Tech Optimization: Making Quality and Patient safety integral to clinical processes This article discusses the integration of technology in healthcare, emphasizing its role in improving quality control and patient safety.
+This article discusses the integration of technology in healthcare, emphasizing its role in improving quality control and patient safety.
 It highlights the importance of diverse boardrooms and efficient technology adoption for business success.
 The challenges of technology adoption in healthcare are also addressed, along with the significance of creating a supportive culture and embracing evidence-based...

 Why do we need Patient-Reported Experience Measures (PREMs)?
 Patient-reported experience measures (PREMs) are crucial for evaluating patient-centered care and ensuring the implementation of patient safety policies.
 They provide direct feedback from patients, helping identify areas for improvement, assess the effectiveness of corrective actions, and enhance communication with patients and families.
 Two approaches for implementing PREMs include using readymade questionnaires like those from the...